tsdataclinic/mta/README.md

 While we have many more exciting analyses and data products in the works, in the short term, we are releasing three initial resources in this repo:

-1. Accessible station elevator maps
-Using open data on elevator descriptions and some crowdsourcing efforts, we have built a graph/network for each of the 125 accessible stations in the subway system.
+1. **Accessible station elevator maps:** Using open data on elevator descriptions and some crowdsourcing efforts, we have built a graph/network for each of the 125 accessible stations in the subway system.
 The graph maps possible street to platform connections using only elevators.

-2. Turnstile Data Processing
-A script to pull, process, and standardize turnstile usage data for ease of use in analysis.
+2. **Turnstile Data Processing:** A script to pull, process, and standardize turnstile usage data for ease of use in analysis.
 The processing involves data cleaning to correct for integer overflows and interpolation to standardize time of measurement across all turnstiles.

-3. Crosswalks
-Mapping variations in station names across elevator listing data, turnstile usage data, station location data, and GTFS data.
+3. **Crosswalks:** Mapping variations in station names across elevator listing data, turnstile usage data, station location data, and GTFS data.
 This will provide a consolidated crosswalk that enables all datasets to be easily merged with each other at the station level.

 Getting Started